The 10 commandments of plant mail

 1. It IS okay to unpack immediately (and NOT okay to leave your plant outside)

 When your plant mail is delivered, do your best to get it indoors asap.
 Even if you can’t unbox right away, don’t leave a plant in the cold or sun outside any longer than you have to.
+If it's sitting in your car, bring it in as soon as you arrive home.
 Too cold, or too hot, are extremes that can harm or kill.

 If you get your plants delivered to work for example, and are taking them home later, it’s tempting to leave them tucked up in the box, for maximum unboxing enjoyment at home.
-We recommend you DO give in to the desire to take a peek.
-In fact, unbox them fully right away and remove any packing material,or at least open the top and let some fresh air and light in.
+DO give in to the desire to take a peek.
+In fact, unbox them fully right away and remove any packing material, or at least open the top and let some fresh air and light in.
 They’ve been stuck in a dark box for some time.

-Very few plant stores in NZ use the fancy, protective, specialist plant boxes like we do at Love That Leaf.
+Very few plant stores in NZ use those fancy, protective, specialist plant boxes.
 So do check inside to make sure they’re upright and okay in there.
-If there’s been a spill, or the retailer didn’t secure it as well as we do, get your plant upright, right away.
+If there’s been a spill, or the retailer didn’t secure it well, get your plant upright, right away.
 Plus you can take a photo and send it to the retailer if they’ve done a poor job or the courier’s been a meanie.
 Your quick action may save your plant.

 2. It’s NOT okay to water (unless it really needs it)